 This square which stretches out in front of the main entrance to the castle is overlooked by two buildings on the right-hand side: the Neo-Gothic Sándor palace and former residence of the Prime Minister and the Castle theatre (Várszínház) with a Rococo façade, which was a former convent of the Carmelite order, which was dissolved in 1782 under the orders of Joseph II and altered by Farkas Kempelen in 1787.
 The first performance in Hungarian was given there on the 5th October 1790.

-This set of ramparts and turrets (finished in 1906) calls to mind a castle right out of a fairytale.
-The seven turrets symbolise the seven Magyar tribes and each tribal leader is represented by a statue.
-The bastion offers the visitor beautiful views over the Danube and Pest.
-The statue of Saint Stephen, the first king of Hungary, stands in front of the bastion.
-Note the attributes given to the four evangelists: Matthew, the man, Luke, the ox, John, the eagle and Mark, the lion.
+This set of ramparts and turrets (finished in 1906) calls to mind a fairy-tale castle.
+The seven turrets symbolise the seven Magyar tribes and each tribal leader is depicted by a statue.
+The ramparts offer the visitor beautiful views over the Danube and Pest.
+Beneath the arcades, take a seat at a café and enjoy the spectacular panorama to the full.

 A busy trading area in the Middle Ages (German merchants), Treasurer 's Street, is edged with beautiful houses with painted façades, corbelled balaconies and Baroque decorative touches.
 They now mainly house souvenir shops, or establishments selling typical folk costumes, embroidery and cafés and restaurants... for the passing tourists.
 Stop and admire the façade of no. 14 (Tarnok café): this house dates back to the 14th and 15th centuries and was restore during 1950s.